-Anaesthesia is the official journal of the Association of Anaesthetists of Great Britain and Ireland and is international in scope and comprehensive in coverage.
+Anaesthesia is the official journal of the Association of Anaesthetists and is international in scope and comprehensive in coverage.
 It publishes original, peer-reviewed articles on all aspects of general and regional anaesthesia, intensive care and pain therapy, including research on equipment.

 Review articles up to 10,000 words, special articles, case reports and historical notes are welcome.
 Also published are editorials, book reviews and obituaries of eminent anaesthetists; there is an active correspondence section in each issue.

 The Annual Report of Council is published each year.

 In 2005 the American Society of Anesthesiologists (ASA) celebrated its 100th Anniversary.
 The official ASA journal, Anesthesiology, is read by more anesthesiologists throughout the world than any other periodical in the field.
 Clinicians look to it as the leader for practical information on clinically important advances; academics and research scientists depend on it for detailed reports on frontline research of the highest quality.
 The journal's diverse, peer-reviewed content includes clinical investigations, case reports, reviews, medical intelligence articles, clinical and laboratory investigations, editorials, correspondence, scientific meeting reports, and book reviews.
 A supplement containing abstracts of the papers presented at the ASA Annual Meeting is published each September.

 ASA Annual Meeting Abstract Website

 British Journal of Anaesthesia